roi-bs-2/microservices-demo/GETTING-STARTED.md

 ## Viewing Your Service Catalog

-Once synced, you can access your service catalog at https://app.getport.io/services, where you'll find:
+Once synced, you can access your service catalog!

+Click `Catalog` at the top page and pick `Services` from the left sidebar or click [here](https://app.getport.io/services), where you'll find:

 1. **Service List View**
    ![services](./docs/assets/services.png)